 In addition to attracting a large number of subscribing members, CITA has achieved a lot since its inception in 2001.
 Since 2008, CITA has secured annual funding from Enterprise Ireland and Skillnets Ltd. for its networking and training programmes.
 The Alliance works closely with professional bodies and representative organisations of the AECO Sector including at high profile events: CITA BIM Gathering in 2013 and the CITA Smart Collaboration Challenge in 2014.

-- CITA BIM Gathering Conference was held in November 2013 and the CITA Smart Collaboration Challenge Conference was held in November 2014 and will be held again in November 2016.
+- CitA BIM Gathering Conference was held in November 2013 and November 2015 and the CitA Smart Collaboration Challenge Conference was held in November 2014 and will be held again in November 2016.

 - The Alliance has robust links with the professional bodies and representative organisations of the AECO Sector.
 These include ACEI, CIAT, CIBSE, CIF, CIOB, DIT, Engineers Ireland, GMIT, ICES, IPFMA, IStructE, Law Society, LYIT, NDFA, OPW, RIAI, SCSI, University of Limerick, University of Ulster.
 All of the above are closely involved in the design of the monthly events and each body chairs an event.

-- CITA BIM Linkedin Group which is a major focal point for debate on BIM related matters at home and overseas has in excess of 4,300 members
+- CitA BIM Linkedin Group which is a major focal point for debate on BIM related matters at home and overseas has in excess of 5,500 members

-- Regional Events – CITA held a national BIM roadshow covering 6 counties in 2014 highlighting the urgent requirement for the setting up of regional BIM hubs
+- Regional Events – CitA held a national BIM roadshow covering 6 counties in 2014 and 2015 highlighting the urgent requirement for the setting up of regional BIM hubs